ludcila/CHT-preCICE/documentation/user/0-overview.md

 | Heat Flux (Neumann) | zeroGradient | DFLUX | - |
 | Convection (Robin) | mixed | FILM | ECHANGE

-For instructions on how to setup a particular solver, please refer to the section dedicated to it.
+For instructions on how to setup a particular solver, please refer to the section dedicated to that solver.

 > Note that Code_Aster only supports Robin-Robin coupling at the moment.